neondatabase/website/content/docs/reference/cli-completion.md

 The command outputs a completion script similar to the one shown below.

 <Admonition type="important">
-Use the completion scription that is output to your terminal or command window, as the script may differ depending on your operating environment.
+Use the completion script that is output to your terminal or command window, as the script may differ depending on your operating environment.
 </Admonition>

 ```text